ppanthasen/efficient-dataset-distillation/README.md

 </p>

-> Test accuracy across varying numbers of classes using different buffer sizes and image-per-class (IPC) settings.
-IPC100 with buffer 1000 achieves the highest robustness.
-IPC10 demonstrates that highly compressed synthetic datasets can still perform competitively in continual learning scenarios.*
+> *Test accuracy across varying numbers of classes under different memory constraints and image-per-class (IPC) settings.
+With a limited buffer size (e.g., 100), lower IPC values like IPC10 can outperform higher ones such as IPC100 due to better data efficiency.*

 ### 🔹 Training Time vs Accuracy